BA, Wheaton College (Massachusetts) 1969

 Portraits of Authors, England 1997 to present

 Since 2006 I have been photographing and interviewing women of different cultures.
-Portraits so far include women from Algeria, Britain, France, Greece, Indonesia, Italy, Oman, Saudi Arabia, Spain, the Virgin Islands and the USA.
-Each portrait is accompanied by an interview with the subject describing what “the second half of life” (for this project life after age 50) has meant for her.
-The completed project will be shown in exhibits in New York and elsewhere and is intended for a book.
+Portraits include women from Algeria, Britain, France, Greece, Indonesia, Italy, Oman, Saudi Arabia, Spain, Myanmar, the Caribbean Islands and the USA.
+Each portrait is accompanied by a description, in the subject’s own voice, of her life journey and what “the second half” has meant/will hopefully mean for her.
+The book will be published by Brandeis University Press in March 2022.
+It will be distributed by The University of Chicago Press in the USA, and will be accompanied by photographic exhibits.
+It will be published as a trade book, but will also be used in classrooms for Gender and Women’s Studies.
+Erica Jong has written the foreword.

 While many of the women are well known, perhaps successful in a career, others have never had the luxury or inclination to choose a career.
-I am photographing women of different socio-economic backgrounds, who represent cultures from the most sophisticated to indigenous.
+Included in the book are women of different socio-economic backgrounds and different religions.
+They range from age 55 to 107 and represent cultures from the most sophisticated to indigenous.
 Each has a story to tell that will be instructive to younger women.